How Long Does Pre-employment Drug Screening Take

 The type of the drug test

 You learned the three major types of drug tests in the previous section.
-You should note that most employers use a standard drug test called the “five-panel test” as pre-employment drug screening, which checks the sample of PCP, cocaine, marijuana, amphetamines, and opiates.
+Many employers use a standard ‘five‑panel’ test for pre‑employment screening, which checks a sample for PCP, cocaine, marijuana, amphetamines, and opiates.

 This test usually takes one to five days.
 However, we already discussed the normal waiting days you should expect for each test type.